 Fire doors create a barrier from fire and toxic cold smoke and prevent it from travelling around a building, keeping the damage to a small area, allowing for evacuation, stay put and safe access for emergency services.

-All the below components play a CRITICAL role in fire performance.
+All the below components play a critical role in fire performance.
 Always check the fire door certificate for compatible specification.

 In a block of flats you will find fire doors on the stairwells, the corridors and on the flat front doors.
 You will also see them protecting areas where there’s a risk of combustion, such as bin storage or mains electricity service cupboard.
 Sometimes you will find fire doors inside flats, but this depends on the specific design and layout of the individual flat.